Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{RFC8376}} terminology.
-The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
+The device is sending applications flows using IPv6 or IPv6/UDP protocols.
 These flows might be compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size and fragmented (SCHC F/R).
 The resulting information is sent on a layer two